How to Apply

 - $9,000 in cash awards at the time of publication. $1500 to the Best of Show; up to five Awards of Excellence at $1000 each; three Juror Awards of $500 each presented by each of the jurors; and the $1000 Leysens Family Award to the Best of Emerging Iowa Artist.
 These amounts may be altered by the jury, but the total will remain intact.

-- Each of the above awards includes an automatic invitation to 2018 show.
+- Each of the above awards includes an automatic invitation to the 2019 show.

-- Official Festival Program includes color thumbnail image of each exhibiting artist.
+- Official Festival Program includes a color thumbnail image of each exhibiting artist.

 - Free reserved parking.